tritonlmk/Traffic_sign_classifier/writeup_template.md

 It may seem strange that the classifier is very certain about the answer, providing all 100% precent certainty to the result.
 (You can see that in the image above).
 So no more images provided here.

+This may because the images I provided to the classifier is all very clear, and so that the classifier is clever enough to be 100% certain about the answer.